In my role as a broadband market analyst, I’ve spent over 26 hours researching Comcast Xfinity’s plans and discounts over the past couple years.

 Additionally, if you live on the more expensive east coast, the plan could cost you about $65 per month.
 I presume this is due to a relative lack of competition for internet services in that region.

 On this plan, you also have the option to add Xfinity’s 4K streaming “Flex” box with NBC’s Peacock Premium streaming service free of charge.
-A representative from Xfinity told me that there is no end in sight for this benefit, but that they would provide a warning if the program came to an end in 2022.

 Now, a bit on the charges you’ll experience with Connect: